zallison/async_webscraper_openwebui/README.md

 Scrape a web page using requests, and get either the html or a summary using html2text or lxml.
 With support for wikipedia api, pages for wikipedia will be auto-rerouted to the API for much better results.
 Can scrape multiple urls.

-Data of type XML or JSON will be returned unmodified.
+Data of type XML or JSON will be parsed and returned as Python data structures (JSON -> dict/list; XML -> xml.etree.ElementTree.Element).

 -----
 ## Features: